teimurjan/teimurjan.github.io/src/posts/svelte-as-an-spa-alternative.md

   <LoginForm />
 </section>
 ```

-Now, visiting localhost:5000 should show the created form.
+By doing that, we've made the form rendered at localhost:5000.

-State
+# State
-Any component is Svelte is able to have its own state.
+Any component in Svelte is able to have its own state.
 State is a variable or group of variables which can be used inside the template.
 In turn the template will be re-rendered once a state piece is changed.

 We’ll declare email and password state variables where the form values for the appropriate fields will be stored.
 It’ll give us access to the form values, so we’ll create a fake function to handle form submissions too.